 WHAT IS THE FUNCTION OF PHOTO EYES?

-Photo eyes, or safety sensors, are in place to keep your garage door from closing on anything it's not supposed to.
+Photo eyes, or safety sensors, are in place to keep your garage door from closing on anything it’s not supposed to.
 Bottom line.
 Your garage door is under a high amount of tension due to the springs which lift the door to the open position and keep it closed in the down position.
 The photo eyes are connected to the garage door opener.
 They are located on either side of the garage door, about 6 inches above the ground.
-When you press the button from the remote in your car or on the wall station next to your walk thu door into your home, the photo eyes will stop your door from closing if anything passes through their connection.
-Whether it's a child, a bicycle, the family pet, or an empty box, the photo eyes will keep the door from closing.
+When you press the button from the remote in your car or on the wall station next to your walk-thru door into your home, the photo eyes will stop your door from closing if anything passes through their connection.
+Whether it’s a child, a bicycle, a family pet, or an empty box, the photo eyes will keep the door from closing.
 As long as the sensors detect each other, then you can rest assured the door will function as intended.

 HOW TO MAINTAIN PROPER ALIGNMENT FOR FULL FUNCTIONALITY